 The British Literary & Artistic Copyright Association, BLACA, is the UK national group of the International Literary and Artistic Association (ALAI) founded in Paris in 1878 under the Presidency of Victor Hugo.
 It provides a British forum for the examination of matters affecting authors’ rights and neighbouring rights.

-The BLACA/Stationers' Company postgraduate bursary scheme is designed in line with the institutional aims and objectives of the two awarding organisations.
-It aims to benefit currently underrepresented candidates in the relevant cohort who can show commitment to the development of professional and transferable skills in the UK content industries.
+The BLACA-Stationers' Company Professor Sterling postgraduate bursary award scheme is designed in line with the institutional aims and objectives of the two awarding organisations.
+It aims to benefit candidates in the relevant cohort who can show commitment to developing professional and transferrable skills in the content industries.

-The following criteria will be taken into consideration: academic merit; financial need; and, the quality of the application.
-Short-listed candidates will be required to confirm with documentary evidence their financial needs, and to give documentary information as to other sources of financial support for the programme.
+The following criteria will be taken into consideration: academic merit, financial need and the quality of the application.
+Short-listed candidates will be required to provide documentary evidence to substantiate their financial needs and to give information about other sources that will support their participation in the chosen course.

-Applicants should submit their Curriculum Vitae and a short Statement of Motivation (maximum 1000 words).
-Applications should be sent by email directly to:
+Applicants should submit their Curriculum Vitae and a short Statement of Motivation (maximum 1000 words) by email to:

 Mr Simon ClarkBLACA SecretaryBLACA / Stationers' Company Postgraduate Bursary Schemesimon.firstname.lastname@example.org

 Shortlisted applicants will be invited for interview in August 2023.

 Interviews may be conducted remotely or in person in London.
 The interview panel will include a member of the Stationers’ Company, two members of the BLACA Executive Committee and a senior academic from each of the Schools of Law of Queen Mary and KCL.